vlzware/stide/README.md

 - ~~words not in the dictionary are not supported~~ Stide now supports both modes - words only from the dictionary ('strict' mode) and 'loose' mode with arbitrary ASCII characters.

 ### CREDITS:
-- Stide uses [libpng](http://libpng.org/pub/png/libpng.html).
+- Stide uses a static build of [libpng](http://libpng.org/pub/png/libpng.html).
 The code for saving in png is mostly from [here](http://www.labbookpages.co.uk/software/imgProc/libPNG.html).

+- For the needs of libpng, stide compiles also with a static build of [zlib](http://zlib.net/).

 - Stide uses the stb_image and stb_image_write libraries from: [STB](https://github.com/nothings/stb/).